Stacks Image 20412

 • Investigate whether the result is due to cross-generation (epigenetic) inheritance, or genetic adaptation.

-• Attempt to break covariation for preference in males and females, by selecting each sex for a different environment.
+• Attempt to break covariation for preference in males and females, by selecting a different environment for each sex.

 • Directly select for salt preference instead of salt adaptation, and contrast result with salt adaptation.